No matter what kind of guitar you play, changing the strings is an essential practice to master.

 Remove the old strings:

-- Then push the other end of the string out through the bridge until the ball-end is visible.
+- Push the other end of the string through the bridge until the ball-end is visible.

 - Repeat with the rest of the strings.